 Common Oil Field Accidents and Injuries in Texas

 Texas is responsible for 22 percent of crude oil production in the United States, bringing in $9.9 billion in taxes and royalties as of 2008.
-Although lucrative and important to our economy, working in an oil field is a dangerous job.
-Between 2008 and 2017, 1,566 oil and gas workers died on the job, with many more being injured.
+Although lucrative and essential to our economy, working in an oil field is a dangerous job.
+Between 2008 and 2017, 1,566 oil and gas workers died, with many more injured.

-The dangers on the oil field are of special interest to lawyers in Pecos, Texas, like Jeff Galbreath, who see the aftermath of these accidents every day.
-By knowing which accidents are common, and what causes these accidents, they can be avoided.
+The dangers in the oil field are particularly interesting to lawyers in Pecos, Texas, like Jeff Galbreath, who see the aftermath of these accidents daily.
+By knowing which accidents are common and what causes these accidents, they can be avoided.

 Most Common Accidents on an Oil Field